BlaqueDevs/se-assignment-day-5-technical-writing-and-review-deshy/README.md

 Swap Jargon for Everyday Words; Lean on Relatable Comparisons; Lead with Why It Matters; Keep Sentences Short and Clear; Show, Don’t Just Tell; Skip the Tech Guts; Sound Like a Friend; and Check with a Novice.

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
+Using plain language instead of technical jargon is crucial for clarity, accessibility, and engagement.

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
+How Simplification Improves Comprehension
+- Lowers Cognitive Effort: Simple words like "start" or "fix" are processed faster because they’re already in most people’s active vocabulary.
+Complex terms like "initiate" or "resolve" require extra mental translation, slowing down understanding—especially for non-experts or those multitasking.
+- Boosts Relatability: Familiar terms tie into daily experiences (e.g., "show me the way"), making the content feel less alien.
+Technical words can create a barrier, making readers or listeners feel out of their depth.
+- Reduces Ambiguity: Simplified terms are often more concrete.
+"Check" implies a quick, tangible action; "validate" could mean anything from confirming to certifying, adding unnecessary vagueness.
+- Widens Accessibility: Non-native speakers, younger audiences, or people with limited education benefit from basic vocabulary.
+"Start" crosses language and literacy barriers better than "initiate."

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 ## 9. How do headings and subheadings improve the readability and organization of technical documents?